salil-01/BiteBook/readme.md

 ## Deployment

-The Book Bite App is deployed and accessible at [https://bitebook.netlify.app/](https://bitebook.netlify.app/)
+- The BiteBook App is deployed and accessible at [https://bitebook.netlify.app/](https://bitebook.netlify.app/)

 ## Installation and Setup